tier2tickets/Knowledge-Base/content/general/get-started.md

 To order physical buttons, you can visit our [Buy Page](https://account.helpdeskbuttons.com/buy.php).
 If you want custom buttons, we work with art you send us (we request a 2-color SVG) and we get that set up for print and production as well as preprogramming with a link to your most recent software build, which can be installed with an extended (5s) button press.
 We also preprogram the Helpdesk Button-branded buttons with your build as well.

-## 4) Further customize and enjoy the extensibility of Helpdesk Buttons
+## 4) Further customize Tier2Tickets with our Automations, AI, and Scripts

 We know that your business flow is going to differ from our hundreds of other clients, so we're constantly building out better methods for you to take the reins on what information is being collected and how close of an integration you'd like with your PSA.
 With each ticket submitted to you, you will receive the same self-diagnosing report including real-time diagnostics and annotated screenshots, but with our [Tier2Scripts](/content/automations/tier2scripts), [Dispatcher Rules](/content/automations/dispatcher/), [Tier2Assist Automations](/content/automations/tier2assist/), and [Tier2Forms](/content/automations/tier2forms/), you can gather pertinent information, triage and process tickets before they've even hit your system, as well as offer end users valuable tasks that will make your job easier.

-## 5) Learn more and connect with the Helpdesk Buttons community
+## 5) Learn more and connect with the Tier2Tickets and Helpdesk Buttons community

 - Our Support [Knowledge Base](https://docs.tier2tickets.com/) (You're here, now.)
 - Our [Community Forum](https://community.tier2tickets.com/)